 That concludes our November Foreign Update.
 If you have any questions, please contact your respective ambassadors, our Delegate El Fiji Grande, or our Minister of Foreign Affairs Albiorix.

-Posts: 1,279 House of: Wordiness XKI Political Party: MSPP - Mayor Shelter Political Party XKI Generation: The Midnight Generation XKI Map Location: Bottom Right XKI NS Join Year: 227 - Monday, 28 September 2015
+House of: Wordiness XKI Political Party: MSPP - Mayor Shelter Political Party XKI Generation: The Midnight Generation XKI Map Nation Color: Bottom Right XKI NS Join Year: 227 - Monday, 28 September 2015